Florida Hospitals Have Higher C-Section Rate for First-Time Moms

 Florida hospitals on average performed cesarean sections for approximately 32 percent of low-risk, first-time pregnancies where the baby was carried for 37 weeks or longer and did not present breached.
 Florida is surpassed only by Washington, DC at 35 percent.

-The study found that Miami-area hospitals were even more likely to perform unnecessary C-sections than the state average, finding that the procedure was performed in 40 percent of deliveries in Miami-Dade County hospitals.
-For-profit medical center Hialeah Hospital performed C-sections in 68 percent of all first-time births – double the statewide average – followed closely by Kendall Regional Medical Center at 53.9 percent and South Miami Hospital at 53.4 percent.
+The study found that Florida-area hospitals were even more likely to perform unnecessary C-sections than the state average, finding that the procedure was performed in 40 percent of deliveries in Florida-Dade County hospitals.
+For-profit medical center Hialeah Hospital performed C-sections in 68 percent of all first-time births – double the statewide average – followed closely by Kendall Regional Medical Center at 53.9 percent and South Florida Hospital at 53.4 percent.
 For comparison, consider that the national average for low-risk pregnancies is 26 percent – a figure that is still considered high by Consumer Reports’ standards.

 Experts point to the following potential causes for this trend: